 I’ve been cheating.
 On Brussels sprouts.
 After more than a decade of cooking this stellar (if mis-maligned) vegetable in what I *thought* was the one and only way to make it taste delicious, I’ve become hooked on an entirely new (and faster) preparation method: Sautéed Brussels Sprouts.

-Charred and crispy on the outside, lightly caramelized and meaty on the inside, and ready to serve faster than you can say “hustle!” these sautéed Brussels sprouts have become my new go-to quick and easy side dish.
+Charred and crispy on the outside, lightly caramelized and meaty on the inside, and ready to serve faster than you can say “hustle!” sautéed on the stovetop is my new favorite way to cook Brussels sprouts.

 How to Make the Best Sautéed Brussels Sprouts

 You’ll also see sautéed Brussels sprouts called pan fried Brussels sprouts, pan roasted Brussels sprouts, or pan sautéed Brussels sprouts.

 All of these terms refer to the same method of cooking the Brussels sprouts with oil in a large skillet over high heat.
 The ingredients are basic, the recipe prep is straightforward, and the results are exceptional.